The world is huge

 Over-the-Counter Motion Sickness Medicine: Bonine or Dramamine

 Nothing can ruin your travels quite like motion sickness on a plane, train, bus, or cruise ship.
-Instead of confining yourself to a trip of nausea and dizziness, bring medicine to travel like a champ.
+Instead of resigning yourself to a trip of nausea and dizziness, bring medicine to travel like a champ.
 Benadryl, an antihistamine, can also work for motion sickness, but watch out for drowsiness.

 Buy: Bonine or Dramamine